Tadese10/Asp-Net-Authentification/README.md

 ## Micro-services

 - AuthService : Managing authentification with tokens and secure cookies </br>
-- OtherService : Containing User model (use this service according to your needs) it contains only one model used to manage user informations. </br>
+- OtherService : Containing User model (use this service according to your needs) it contains only one model used to manage user informations and show you the purpose of micro-services and how to use it</br>
-- ApiGateway : Acts as a single point of entry for customers who wish to access different services of your application.
-Here is a summary of the main functions of a gateway API: </br>
+- ApiGateway : Acts as a single point of entry for customers who wish to access different services of your application </br>

 ## Cool Features 🧙‍♂️